phaethonp/phaethonp.github.io/readme.md

 Currently Working On:
 * **A professional social network** that allows users to create a virtual office in minutes.
 It streamlines the process of sending and receiving project requests, drafting contracts, and leveraging escrow payment services to ensure secure transactions.<br>

-* **Non-Governmental Tools:** An initiative to create tools for the Civil Society.
+* **Foundation Large Model for the Greek Language:** An initiative to create tools for the Civil Society.
 The vision is to strengthen civil society by developing free AI-powered tools, with a focus on an open-source AI Large Language Model trained on Greek datasets.
 This project aims to provide tangible tech tools accessible to all, bridging the gap between high-level policy decisions and tangible benefits, and fostering active participation from citizens in both civic matters and the broader digital transformation.<br>

 * **140m High Rise Mixed-Use Property Development:** A project focusing on developing a cost-effective solution for high-rise mixed-use development in Limassol, Cyprus<br>